 Aksel Hennie, a ginger-haired Steve Buscemi lookalike, plays a smooth-talking corporate headhunter who sizes up his executive clients in order to find out a) if they collect valuable art, and b) when they're not home, so he can steal that art and fence it, in order to keep his Nordic queen of a wife in diamonds and furs.
 It's a… read more!

 This first-ever big screen Alfred Hitchcock biopic is fine as very light entertainment, but maddeningly unfulfilling as anything else.
-Focusing on the roughly one year period that Hitchcock spent developing and completing 1960's Psycho, the drama tries to balance the truly intriguing machinations behind the making of his horror masterpiece with the banal domestic tensions between Hitchcock (played here by… read more!
+Focusing on the roughly one-year period that Hitchcock spent developing and completing 1960's Psycho, the drama tries to balance the intriguing machinations behind the making of his horror masterpiece with the banal domestic tensions between Hitchcock (Anthony Hopkins) and his long-suffering… read more!

 A relentlessly loony film that defies a clear logical interpretation, Holy Motors is the latest brainchild of beloved – and not very prolific – French madman Leos Carax.
 (It's only his second full-length feature since his landmark 1991 romance Lovers on the Bridge.)
 The setup is this: a mysterious "actor" (Carax regular Denis Lavant) cruises around Paris over the course… read more!

 Already one of the biggest money-making films in history, the allure of The Hunger Games has been the subject of much scrutiny.
 I think it's enough to say that, given how many of the other box office champions of recent years include The Dark Knight, Titanic, the Twilight franchise, and the last Harry Potter movies, it's a testament to American… read more!